 I'll go through these one by one now.

-Riding a bike that is too big for you can be a problem as it forces you to hunch over into a posture that will put extra strain on your back.
+Riding a bike that is too big for you can be a problem as it forces you to hunch over into an unhealthy posture that will put extra pressure and strain on your back.

 So it's vital to get a bike that fits your size.

-And the ergonomic (adjustable) elements on the bike are important too.
+And the ergonomic (adjustable) capabilities of the bike are important too.